kks32/phd-thesis-template/README.md

         \newcommand{\PostContentTitleFormat}{\PreContentTitleFormat}
         \PreContentTitleFormat

-### Custom Settings
+### Custom settings

 *   The depth for the table of contents can be set using:

 		\setcounter{secnumdepth}{3}
 		\setcounter{tocdepth}{3}
     A depth of [3] indicates to a level of `\subsubsection` or #.#.#.#.
 Default set as 2.